GDPR Code of Conduct for True Influence

 20. GSD Data Subject’s Rights Management policy

-The TIG data processing system has incorporated “Privacy and Security by design” so as to enable compliance of GDPR requirements particularly in respect of the Rights of the Data Subject provided under GDPR.
+The True Influence data processing system has incorporated “Privacy and Security by design” so as to enable compliance of GDPR requirements particularly in respect of the Rights of the Data Subject provided under GDPR.

 The system has therefore been designed to be compliant to the most stringent requirements of GDPR.